continue-revolution/sd-webui-segment-anything/README.md

 #### ControlNet

 1. Choose preprocessor.
     - `seg_ufade20k`, `seg_ofade20k` and `seg_ofcoco` are from ControlNet annotators.
 I highly recommend one of `seg_ofade20k` and `seg_ofcoco` because their performance are far better than `seg_ufade20k`.
-They are all compatible with control_v11p_sd15_seg.
+They are all compatible with `control_v11p_sd15_seg`.
 Optionally enable [pixel-perfect](https://github.com/Mikubill/sd-webui-controlnet/issues/924) to automatically pick the best preprocessor resolution.
 Configure your target width and height on txt2img/img2img default panel before preview if you wish to enable pixel perfect.
 Otherwise you need to manually set a preprocessor resolution.
     - `random` is for [EditAnything](https://github.com/sail-sg/EditAnything).
 There is no need to set a preprocessor for random preprocessor since it does not contain semantic segmentation, but you need to pick an image from the AutoSeg output gallery to copy to ControlNet.
 1 represents random colorization of different mask regions which is reserved for future ControlNet, 2 represents fixed colorization which can be EditAnything ControlNet control image.
 2. Click preview segmentation image.
 For semantic semgentations, you will see 4 images where the left 2 are without SAM and the right 2 are with SAM.
 For random preprocessor, you will see 3 images where the top-left is the blended image, the top-right is random colorized masks and the down-left is for EditAnything ControlNet.
 3. Check `Copy to ControlNet Segmentation` and select the correct ControlNet index where you are using ControlNet segmentation models if you wish to use Multi-ControlNet.
+4. Configurate ControlNet panel.
+Click `Enable`, preprocessor choose `none`, model choose `control_v11p_sd15_seg [e1f51eb9]`.
+There is no need to upload image to the ControlNet segmentation panel.
+5. Write your prompts, configurate A1111 panel and click `Generate`.

 #### Image Layout